Single crochet beanie pattern

 Skill level

-Beginner – This pattern uses basic stitches and simple repeats, so it’s a great project if you’re new to crochet.
+Beginner — This single crochet beanie pattern uses basic stitches and simple increases worked in the round, making it a great first hat project.

 Materials needed